Like Sisyphus’s incessant attempts to roll a rock to the top of a mountain, any search for "the best CMS" is doomed.

 These are just a few questions to ask when looking at different CMS systems.
 As a general rule of thumb, if you don't have the time or aren't familiar with best practices for securing your site, then you need a platform with robust security protocols, features, and teams in place to keep your site safe for you.

 Budget plays an important role in almost every decision you make for your business.
 When it comes to your CMS, you want a solution that meets your needs, your visitors' expectations, and your budget.
-Fortunately, many platforms offer different tiers of plans with resources that scale up at each price point.
+Fortunately, many platforms offer different tiers of plans with resources that scale up at each price point, like HubSpot's free CMS.
 Like customization options, these upgrade options indicate that the CMS will be able to grow as your business grows.

 Another great way to narrow down CMS systems is by looking at its current list of highly successful customers, such as major brands or competitors.
 If credible brands in similar industries as your own are using a certain CMS, this could mean that the platform's features are valuable and can expand with a growing company.
 Even if you already work with a CMS, you might feel that your current tool isn't accomplishing your goals, or you might want to keep up with CMS strategies of other successful brands.

 Furthermore, looking at CMS platforms and websites used by brands in your industry can also give you inspiration for your own content strategy.

 These criteria may rank differently in your selection process, but each is important for picking a CMS that can support and grow with your business.
 To help you make this important decision, we're going to take an in-depth look at the ease of use, customizability, security, and pricing of some of the best CMS systems on the market below.

 As the only combined CMS and CRM, CMS Hub by HubSpot is designed to help businesses easily build and manage a website that's optimized for every device and every visitor.

 It's important to note that there are two versions available but we'll limit our focus to CMS Hub Professional below.

 Small to large businesses as HubSpot scales with you